glennhenry/cs-notes/docs/deep-learning/01-deep-learning-foundation/deep-learning-foundation.md

 ![MSE formula](./mse.png)
 Source : https://suboptimal.wiki/explanation/mse/

-Basically it sums all the error or the difference between actual and predicted value and then square it and get the average.
+The model predict what may be the y value for specific x value.
+It sums all the error or the difference between actual and predicted value and then square it and get the average.
 In the case of MSE, the larger means the worse performance and the lower means the better.

 The point of machine learning is we keep measuring the performance of our model and adjust our model to make it performs better.
 The less result we get from the loss function (or more depending on the loss function itself) reflect of how our model performs.
 We need to optimize the loss function, there are many way to optimize it, such as the [gradient descent algorithm](/machine-learning/linear-regression#gradient-descent)

 ![Machine learning flow](./machine-learning-flow.png)

-### Stochastic Gradient Descent

-**Stochastic Gradient Descent (SGD)** is

-### ReLU

 ### Entropy